-2.24 The provision of a greater number of affordable dwellings is a key priority for the Council.
-The adopted Core Strategy introduced new requirements in relation to affordable housing provision in order to try and increase supply and sets a target of 45% on schemes of 10 or more, where it is viable to do so.
+The provision of a greater number of affordable dwellings is a key priority for the Council.
+2.24 The adopted Core Strategy introduced new requirements in relation to affordable housing provision in order to try and increase supply and sets a target of 45% on schemes of 10 or more, where it is viable to do so.
 The most up to date evidence shows that there is a continued need for affordable homes in North Norfolk and it will be necessary to provide approximately 2,000 affordable dwellings by 2036.
 Anticipated through the emerging Local Plan, the table below shows an indication of numbers and the mix of affordable homes.

-Size of Scheme (Dwellings / hectares) 0-5dwellings or % Affordable I Required of w minimum sho provided as Fi Affordable Zone 1 (4) hich a uld be Required Market Housing Mix Required Affordable Housing Mix (1) Number of Serviced Self-Build Plots.
+Size of Scheme (Dwellings / hectares) 0-5dwellings or % Affordable HomesRequired of which aminimum should beprovided as First HomesAffordableZone 1(4)XoNo Required Market Housing Mix Required Affordable Housing Mix (1) Number of Serviced Self-Build Plots.
 (2) Specialist Elderly / Care Provision.
-(3) sites smaller than 0.2 hectares No requirement No requirement No requirement No requirement No requirement No requirement 6-25 or sites larger than 0.2 hectares.
+(3) sites smaller than 0.2 hectares requirement requirement No requirement requirement requirement No requirement 6-25 or sites larger than 0.2 hectares.
 (5) At least 15% on site provision.
 Option of financial contribution on schemes of 6-10 dwellings At least 35% on site provision.
 Option of financial contribution on schemes of 6-10 dwellings Not less than 50% two or Not more than 25% of the affordable homes as First Homes No requirement No requirement 26-150 or sites larger than x hectares.
-At least 15% on site At least 35% on site three bedroom properties in a mix comprising approx. 20% two with the remainder Rented in a mix At least No requirement 151 dwelling and above. provision of affordable homes delivered via.
-Developer contribution. provision of affordable homes delivered via.
-Developer contribution. bed and 80% three bed comprising one, two and three- bed with the majority two-bed.
+At least 15% on site At least 35% on site three bedroom properties in a with the remainder Rented in a mix At least No requirement 151 dwelling and above. provision of affordable homes delivered 1 dwelling and via. bed and 80% three bed comprising one, two and three- bed with the majority two-bed.
 (6) one plot or 2% of total number of units, whichever is greater Minimum 60 units and further 40 units for each additional 250 dwellings thereafter.

-1. Size and tenure split determined on case by case basis in accordance with local needs evidence 2.
-A plot of land of agreed dimensions which is serviced and made available for self-build housing on terms to be agreed with the LPA for a period of not less than two years from the date of its availability.
+1. Size and tenure split determined on case by case basis in accordance with local needs evidence.

+2. A plot of land of agreed dimensions which is serviced and made available for self-build housing on terms to be agreed with the LPA for a period of not less than two years from the date of its availability.